vouch-opensource/containerd-healthcheck/README.md

 ## Metrics

-By default, `containerd-healthcheck` daemon serves a prometheus http endpoint with built-in metrics provided by [go-sundheit](https://github.com/AppsFlyer/go-sundheit) library; also it includes the total number of restarts per task running on containerd.
+By default, the `containerd-healthcheck` daemon serves a prometheus http endpoint with built-in metrics provided by the [go-sundheit](https://github.com/AppsFlyer/go-sundheit) library; also it includes the total number of restarts per task running on containerd.
 Once the daemon is running, it can be accessed by the address `127.0.0.1:9434/metrics`.
-A custom address can be defined from `--addr` argument as well.
+A custom address can be defined with the `--addr` argument as well.

 ## License ##